 Members must be aware that individual fisheries have individual rules that must be adhered to.

-Bathampton Angling Club Rules
+Bathampton Angling Club Constitution

 1. The Association shall be called the “Bathampton Angling Association” with an annual subscription to be fixed at every Annual General Meeting.